johnbcarpenter/USC_IML404/README.md

 ## week 4

+we'll start off the processing portion of the class with a general review of code via Casey Reas and Ben Fry's great book [Make: Getting Started with Processing](http://shop.oreilly.com/product/0636920000570.do)

+if you're still feeling a bit uneasy about the fundamentals of processing, check out daniel shiffman's fantastic one hour tutorial / introduction to processing: [Hello Processing](http://hello.processing.org)

-week 4 we'll use the webcam in your computers to try out face detection and optical flow.  to start off, download the processing video and OpenCV libraries (`Sketch > Import Library... > Add Library...` search for "video" and install `Video | GStreamer-based...`, then search for OpenCV and install `OpenCV for Processing`).  now you can run the following examples:
+ok, let's do some computer vision work... we'll start with the webcam in your computers to try out face detection and optical flow.  to start off, download the processing video and OpenCV libraries (`Sketch > Import Library... > Add Library...` search for "video" and install `Video | GStreamer-based...`, then search for OpenCV and install `OpenCV for Processing`).  now you can run the following examples:

 - [web cam example (processing documentation)](https://github.com/johnbcarpenter/USC_IML404/tree/master/20160913_week4/Webcam)
 - [face detection example (using OpenCV for processing)](https://github.com/johnbcarpenter/USC_IML404/tree/master/20160913_week4/FaceDetection)